 TIP.
 Plan 2 nights.
 The first on Bunes Beach and the second on the Horseid Beach.
 Buy one ticket for the ferry to Vindstad and Kirkefjord.
 Be sure to save your ticket before returning to the Rhine.
 Otherwise, you will have to pay twice.

 Horseid Beach is the most isolated of all Lofoten beaches.
-But also the most difficult to access.
-This beach is a bit like the Bunes beach, but this is the first impression.
+But also the hardest to reach.
+This beach is a bit like Bunes beach, but this is the first impression.
 They look different.
-I like both.
-I recommend visiting both.
+I like both of them.
+I recommend you visit both.

 How to get there